mongodb/specifications/source/unified-test-format/unified-test-format.rst

   .. _entity_client_observeEvents:

-  - ``observeEvents``: Optional array of strings.
-One or more types of events that can be observed for this client.
+  - ``observeEvents``: Optional array of one or more strings.
+Types of events that can be observed for this client.
 Unspecified event types MUST be ignored by this client's event listeners and SHOULD NOT be included in `test.expectEvents <test_expectEvents_>`_ for this client.